daniela0321/flare-docs/Content/implementation.md

 created: "October 13, 2020"
 revised: "July 27, 2021"
 time: "7 min"
-image: "/images/insights/201027-implementation.jpg"
+image: "/images/insights/210801-implementation.jpg"
 imageTitle: "Implementation"
-excerpt: "In this Insight you find information on the tasks related to software development and examples on some essential development principles.
-In addition, there is some information on infrastructure and platform management."
+excerpt: "In this Insight you find information on the tasks related to technical design, software development, and infrastructure and platform management."
 ---

 Note that the service transition activities are included in the [**Service Transition and Operation**](/insights/service-transition-and-operation) Insight.